What is Sous Vide? A Beginner’s Guide.

 Why should you learn from me?
-I’ve been food blogging since 2010 and using sous vide since 2017.
-I have dozens of sous vide recipes for you to look through right here.
+I’ve been food blogging since 2010 and using sous vide since 2016.
+I have dozens of sous vide recipes for you to use here on this website.
 You can find more recipes in my cookbooks, Everyday Sous Vide and Sous Vide Meal Prep.
-I also teach beginning home cooks everything they need to know about sous vide cooking in my course, Sous Vide School.
-I teach home cooks how sous vide will make their lives easier.
+I also teach beginning home cooks everything they need to know about sous vide cooking in my digital guide, Sous Vide School.
+I believe sous vide has the power to make home cooks’ lives easier.
 Sure, I do a few fun sous vide projects (like sous vide brisket!) but mostly, we stick to the basics around here.

 Table of Contents

 - Can You Overcook Meat?